WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/about.md

 ### How does WaCSE differ from COMET-Farm and COMET-Planner?

-WaCSE uses the COMET-Planner dataset but presents the GHG emission reductions data in a way that allows comparison between **multiple counties at one time**.
+WaCSE uses the COMET-Planner dataset but presents the GHG emission reductions data in a way that allows comparison between multiple counties at one time.
 The data can be visualized in tables and bar graphs.
 Users can also easily download the tables, bar graphs, and a PDF report of all outputs from their estimate.